DOCA Documentation v3.2.0

 Section INTERFACE

-This section defines the attributes of port that belongs to the device listed in DEVICE section.
+This section defines the attributes of a port belonging to the device.
+This section may be repeated for multiple interfaces.

-Defines the Ethernet frame size (MTU) for the device.
+• mtu: Defines the Ethernet frame size (MTU).

 Warning